wg-lux/lx-annotate/README.md

    Place the images you want to process in a designated folder.

 2. **Configure Settings**:
-   Adjust settings in the configuration file (if applicable) to suit your anonymizing and blurring needs.
+   Adjust settings in the settings.py file

 3. **Run the Django Server**:
     ```bash